keithclark/3d-model-element/readme.md

 }
 ```

-### A note on perspective

-If you have a `perspective` property value defined in your CSS, the model element will use it to render the object with the correct perspective.
-Omitting `perspective` (or setting it to zero) will result in objects rendered with orthographic projection.
+If a model element has an ancestor with a valid `perspective` / `perspective-origin` style property, the model will be renderered using perspective projection.
+Omitting `perspective` (or setting it to zero) will result in objects being rendered with orthographic projection.

-_Note: It's perfectly valid to nest perspective rules in CSS.
-However, models will only use the first perspective definition when walking up the DOM tree._

 ---